-Name of Committee Work Done Issues Addressed Executive The Executive Committee was not organized in 2012.
-Urgent matters which required resolution were addressed by the Board through the conduct of special meetings. n/a Audit Recommendation of external auditor; review of scope of work of the external auditor, fees, and terms of engagement; recommendation on the approval of the financial statement; approval of an Audit Committee Charter Appointment of External Auditor; Financial Statements; Audit Committee Charter Nomination Preparation of Final List of Candidates; recommendation of a candidate to the Board to replace the independent director who resigned middle of the year.
-Election of directors; replacement for the independent director who resigned Remuneration Recommendation on the grant of stock options pursuant to the ESOP
+Name of Committee Work Done Issues Addressed Executive The members of the Executive Committee were elected on 30 July 2013 during the Organizational Meeting of the Board of Directors. n/a Audit Recommendation of external auditor; review of scope of work of the external auditor, fees, and terms of engagement; recommendation on the approval of the financial statement; approval of an Audit Committee Charter Appointment of External Auditor; Financial Statements; Audit Committee Charter Nomination Preparation of Final List of Candidates; recommendation of a candidate to the Board to replace the independent director who resigned middle of the year.
+Election of directors; replacement for the independent director who resigned